The Pinnacle starts fundraising for 600 acre purchase

-WESTMINSTER WEST — The Windmill Hill Pinnacle Association plans to buy 615 undeveloped acres in three Windham County towns in order protect the views from its hiking trails, as well as protect wildlife ranging from wood turtles to herons to bear and moose.
+WESTMINSTER WEST — The Windmill Hill Pinnacle Association plans to buy 615 undeveloped acres in three Windham County towns in order to protect the views from its hiking trails, as well as protect wildlife ranging from wood turtles to herons to bear and moose.

 The organization hopes to close on the purchase of land from the heirs of longtime Westminster West resident Edwin “Jim” Massey by the end of the month, according to Libby Mills, a board member of the association.
 Massey died in 2017 in Westminster West at age 77.